tigerchen52/awesome_role_of_small_models/README.md

 ![GitHub License](https://img.shields.io/github/license/tigerchen52/role_of_small_models)
 ![](https://img.shields.io/badge/PRs-Welcome-red)

+This work is ongoing, and we welcome any comments or suggestions.

+Please feel free to reach out if you find we have overlooked any relevant papers.

 <!-- Big font size -->
 <h2 align="center">
 What is the Role of Small Models in the LLM Era: A Survey